zk-Lumi/credo/README.md

 >
 > **Privacy.** Users must be able to protect their identities and transaction details.
 Sensitive information is not shared with others in the network without the consent of users.
 >
-> **Hyperscalability.** The network must have the capacity to grow with no upper bound while preserving all other critical properties.
+> **Elastic scalability.** The network must have the capacity to grow with no upper bound while preserving all other critical properties.
 >
 > **Accessibility.** Applications and services on the network must be as affordable, easy-to-use and safe as state-of-the-art centralized alternatives.
 >
 > **Sovereignty.** Any group of users, even a minority, must have the right to exit — i.e., fork away from the network, while taking their assets with them at a minimal cost.

 At present, Ethereum comes closest to realizing the vision of a blockchain network forming the backbone of the Internet of Value.
 It stands as a trustless, secure, reliable, censorship-resistant, and sovereign network.
-However, it currently does not meet the remaining prerequisites: privacy, hyperscalability, and accessibility.
+However, it currently does not meet the remaining prerequisites: privacy, elastic scalability, and accessibility.

 Through ZK magic, Web3 on Ethereum can become a stronghold for privacy and achieve limitless scalability while maintaining integrity.
 In this transformative state, it will be an accessible and affordable sanctuary for digital self-ownership.